ProjectIxian/projectixian.github.io/_guides/dlt_node_setup_linux_ubuntu.md

 ## Running the software

-Switch to the Ixian DLT binaries folder and issue the command to start the IxianDLT software:
+Switch to the Ixian DLT binaries folder and issue the command to start the Ixian DLT software:
 ```
 mono IxianDLT.exe
 ```